 - Review of federal, state and local housing program regulations and/or guidelines;

-- Time and skills permitting, direct assistance to CHPC clients, under supervision of Housing Finance Consultants;
+- Time and skills permitting, direct assistance to the Partnership’s clients, under supervision of Housing Finance Consultants;

 - Time and skills permitting, assist in design and delivery of housing financing training sessions and presentations.

-Housing Finance Analysts, like other CHPC employees, must periodically assist with basic office administrative functions consistent with a small nonprofit organization.
+Housing Finance Analysts, like other employees of the Partnership, must periodically assist with basic office administrative functions consistent with a small nonprofit organization.

 Qualifications and Requirements

-- At least eight (3) years’ experience in affordable multifamily housing development and financing (a Master’s degree in a directly related field may substitute for up to one year);
+- At least two (2) years’ experience in affordable multifamily housing development and financing (a Master’s degree in a directly related field may substitute for up to one year);

 - Basic knowledge of current multifamily financing techniques and resources including the rules of at least the most important financing programs listed above;